pythoncanarias/pycan-web/README.md

     $ pip install requirements-dev.txt  # For developers
 ```

-This will install a virtual environment for the project, with Python 3, Django
-and all the rest Python dependencies.
+> This will install a virtual environment called `pycanweb` for the project, with Python 3, Django and all the rest Python dependencies.

 ## Node.js dependencies

-Minimal versions:
+Minimal versions of the required tools:

 - `npm >= 5.6.0`
 - `node >= 9.11.2`